Hi! Thanks for stopping by—I hope you find the website helpful.

 My name is Chris, but my moniker is The Financial Bishop, and in this little corner of the digital world I get to share my personal views and opinions about personal finance (Please see the disclaimer page).
 I’m just an average Joe who went to college and studied the Humanities.
 Then I went on to do a Master of Divinity degree–hence The Financial Bishop moniker.
 However, after three years of the 93 hour degree, I decided not to seek employment within the Church setting.
 And so like many people with non-lucrative degrees, I found myself in a whole lot of debt and unable to find a “good job.”

 I never knew how sweet the taste of freedom was until I lost it—backed into a corner, I was forced to take a job just to put bread on the table.
 I made $29,000 (gross) my first year out of Graduate School back in 2011.
 After finding myself in a less than desirable job situation, and shackled with a lot of debt, I got serious about personal finance.
-I found out the hard way that debt takes away your freedom, your choices, and your opportunity to do good in this world.
+I found out the hard way how debt takes away your freedom, your choices, and much of your opportunity to do good in this world.

 Sticking to Dave Ramsey’s snowball debt repayment strategy, we paid off nearly $100,000 of debt (school loans and consumer debt) in approximately 3 years.
 Currently I’m working towards Financial Freedom—a state of being where financial needs are addressed by income-producing investments.
 Though I’m not “Financially Independent” (FI) yet, this blog will catalog my journey to FI and beyond.
 I’m getting closer every day.
 You can read about where it all began here.